-Trail the Canal
+6. Trail the Canal

-For long range riders, a trip along the Erie Canal will be just what you’re looking for.
+For long distance riders, a trip along the Erie Canal will be just what you’re looking for.
 Start early and grab some breakfast at Tom’s Diner on Main St. in Lockport.
 They have it all, from hearty potato pancakes and breakfast sandwiches to a wide selection of omelets you can create yourself.
 Once you’re fueled up and ready to roll, leave the car and head east down Main St.